shleong11/iti113/project-guide.md

 - Larger teams are expected to show greater depth (e.g., multi-model comparison, pipeline automation, monitoring).
 - The expected problem complexity, model performance, and level of detailed analysis and insights should increase proportionally with team size.
-- AI Governance must be addressed progressively from risk identification (Proposal) to full implementation (Final Report). ℹ️ Refer and use AI Verify Tool :: [AI-Verify](https://aiverifyfoundation.sg/what-is-ai-verify/) – Singapore’s AI governance testing framework for validating fairness, transparency, and accountability in AI systems.
+- AI Governance must be addressed progressively from risk identification (Proposal) to full implementation (Final Report).
+  > ℹ️ **Note:** Students are encouraged to use the [AI-Verify Tool](https://aiverifyfoundation.sg/what-is-ai-verify/) where applicable.
+> As a minimum requirement, all projects must include an AI governance checklist aligned to the [IMDA/ISAGO Model AI Governance Framework](https://www.imda.gov.sg/resources/press-releases-factsheets-and-speeches/factsheets/ai-governance-framework).

 ## Deliverables and Assessment Components